datalad-handbook/book/docs/contributing.rst

 Directives
 """"""""""

-If you are writing larger sections that contain code, please make sure that you read this paragraph.
+If you are writing larger sections that contain code, ``gitusernote``\s, ``findoutmore``\s, or other special directives, please make sure that you read this paragraph.

 The book is build with a number of custom directives.
 If applicable, please use them in the same way they are used throughout the book.

-For code that runs inside a dataset such as ``DataLad-101``, working directories exist.
+**Code:** For code that runs
+inside a dataset such as ``DataLad-101``, working directories exist.
 The ``DataLad-101`` dataset for example lives in ``docs/build/wdirs/dl-101``.
 This comes with the advantage that code is tested immediately -- if the code snippet contains an error, this error will